Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.P.
-Crawford and the Seattle Mariners will take on Anthony Santander and the Baltimore Orioles at Oriole Park at Camden Yards in the second of a three-game series, on Saturday at 4:05 PM ET.
+Adley Rutschman and the Baltimore Orioles hit the field on Sunday at Oriole Park at Camden Yards against George Kirby, who will start for the Seattle Mariners.
+First pitch is set for 1:35 PM ET.

-The Mariners are -115 moneyline favorites for this matchup against the Orioles (-105).
-A 9-run over/under has been set for the contest.
+The Orioles are -105 moneyline underdogs for this matchup against the favored Mariners (-115).
+An 8.5-run over/under has been listed for this matchup.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.